shaloo/docs.arcana/docs/migration/main-auth-v1.0.0-migration.md

 The following section lists changes between {{config.extra.arcana.sdk_name}} v0.3.0 and v1.0.0.

-!!! an-caution "Use Latest Release"
+!!! an-warning "Use Latest Release"

       If you are using {{config.extra.arcana.sdk_name}} v0.2.2 or older, please see [[migration-guide-v0.3.0|How to migrate to {{config.extra.arcana.sdk_name}} v0.3.0]].